The Problem

 The Experiment

-35 Claude agents, each given a single industry vertical and instructions to generate ideas across a spectrum from “obvious and safe” to “weird and ambitious.”
-They ran in parallel across 26 industries.
-1,160 ideas in 6 hours.
+I split the question across dozens of Claude agents running in parallel, each given a single industry vertical and instructions to generate ideas across a spectrum from “obvious and safe” to “weird and ambitious.”
+The run produced 1,160 ideas in about 6 hours.

 What I Actually Learned

-The scoring framework went through 4 rounds of recalibration.
+The scoring framework went through 4 rounds of recalibration — I kept changing the weights whenever the results felt wrong, which was the actual work.
 Nine dimensions: Autonomy, Revenue, Market, Speed, Buildability, Defensibility, Execution, Experience, Geography.

 The biggest insight: autonomy matters more than revenue.
 When I deprioritized revenue-per-customer (from 20% to 12% of the formula), “boring autonomous” ideas — HVAC seasonal campaigns, internet outage refund bots, permit scrapers — surged past high-revenue plays that needed humans in the loop.

-The decisive winner was a Property Tax Appeal Automator.
+The top-scoring idea was a Property Tax Appeal Automator.
 It runs on public county data, triggers deterministically, and compounds via a proprietary outcome database.
 Not sexy.
 Just correct.

 Live